maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
-- In Cisco SD-WAN, a Localized Policies is attached to a Device Template and a Device Template is attached to a device
+In Cisco SD-WAN, a Localized Policy is attached to Device Templates and a Device Template is attached to one or many devices.

-- This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the relationships
+This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the relationships.

-- Note: The script shows:
+Note: The script collects:
 -  Localized Policies information if they were created through vManager wizard
 -  Device Templates and Devices information if they are in vManage mode